 - Use SoundCloud Search and CC Search to find audio that’s available under creative commons license and is free to use.

-Only way to be safe is to use your own material or the material you have a permission to use.
+Using copyrighted music or footage could give you a copyright strike and de-monetize you so you lose the ability to make money.
+The only way to be safe is to use your original material or the material you have permission to use.

 How to optimize videos to get discovered on YouTube search and “Up next”